ckeditor/ckeditor5/docs/builds/guides/integration/toolbar-setup.md

     }
 ```

+#### Extended format demo

+The "regular" toolbar look.
+If there are excess toolbar items for the display width, the toolbar gets grouped and some of the items are accessible via clickable "Show more buttons" button.
+The separators set in the config help organize the toolbar.

+{@snippet builds/guides/integration/toolbar-grouping}

 ### Multiline toolbar

 It is also possible to arrange toolbar items into multiple lines.
 In the extended format set `shouldNotGroupWhenFull` option to `true`, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
 Additionally, a `'-'` could be used inside items list to set the breaking point explicitly.